Walmart Chile workers vote to go on strike

 Walmart Chile, the local unit of U.S. retailer Wal-Mart Stores Inc, is one of the leading supermarket operators in Chile, with 380 stores.

-Reporting by Rosalba O'Brien and Felipe Iturrieta; Editing by Matthew Lewis
+Reporting by Rosalba O'Brien and Antonio de la Jara; Editing by Matthew Lewis and David Gregorio